 The Freedom Fountain is a must see on your way to downtown Jacksonville.
 Located at New Bridge Street and Johnson Blvd, next to City Hall, this impressive fountain was erected to honor those who served or have served our Country while in Onslow County.
 Freedom Fountain

 The City has 17+ parks for Citizens and visitors to enjoy.
 Three are located downtown along the New River including Riverwalk which is the home to many annuals festivals.
 Northeast Creek Park located on the eastern side of the City and near the main gate to USMC Camp Lejeune has a regulation Frisbee Golf Course with annual tournaments and a newly refurbished boat ramp where two boats may launch at the same time.
 This park and others in the City includes one of the award winning ball fields where area teams play year round.
-The Jacksonville Commons Complex, the largest of the outdoor facilities includes a Skate Park, Challenge Bike Trail, soccer, baseball and softball fields as well as tennis courts, indoor basketball courts, exercise and senior facility.
+The Jacksonville Commons Complex, the largest of the outdoor facilities includes a Challenge Trail, soccer, baseball and softball fields as well as tennis courts, indoor basketball courts, exercise and senior facility.
 Jacksonville Recreation & Parks